EdwardScizorhands/ACX-simple/README.md

 For Chrome:

-1. Go to the [releases page](https://github.com/EdwardScizorhands/ACX-simple/releases/tag/unpacked1) Then scroll down to the assets and grab the ACX-Simple-src.zip file.
+1. Go to the [releases page](https://github.com/EdwardScizorhands/ACX-simple/releases/tag/unpacked1) Then scroll down to the assets and grab the latest ACX-Simple-src-(date).zip file.
 2. Unzip it.
 3. Browse to chrome://extensions/ and click the slider in the upper-right to "Developer Mode."
 4. Select "Load Unpacked", and select the directory you unzipped in step 2.